ivadomed/ivadomed/CONTRIBUTING.rst

             and it will return your current driver version.

-            Before proceeding with the installation, we suggest you to set up a virtual environment by following the instructions as specified in the :ref:`installation` .
+            Before proceeding with the installation, we suggest you to set up a virtual environment by following the instructions as specified in the :ref:`Installation`.

             Once you've set up a virtual environment and activated it, we recommend installing ``ivadomed`` from source along with some additional dependencies related to building